| |

 Premium efficiency motors that have full-load efficiencies

-preferable.
-It is also important to consider the part-load
+are preferable.
+It is also important to consider the

 Sound Power Requirements

-the pressure drop of the AHU.
-Therefore, engineers should
+increase the pressure drop of the AHU.
+Therefore,

-fan that will require acoustical attenuation devices.
-These
+but noisy fan that will require acoustical attenuation

-devices can negate the energy savings from face velocity
+devices.
+These devices can negate the energy savings

 |